Dollar declines from 2018 highs before U.S. jobs report

 “We are coming at key support points for the euro/dollar and pound/dollar and the market wants to see more positive U.S. data before it takes the dollar higher,” said Boris Schlossberg, managing director of FX strategy at BK Asset Management in New York.

-Friday’s employment report for April will be evaluated for further indications of the strength of the U.S. labor market and inflation pressures.
+Friday’s employment report for April will be evaluated for further indications of the strength of the U.S. labour market and inflation pressures.

 The Fed on Wednesday held interest rates steady and expressed confidence that a recent rise in inflation to near the central bank’s target would be sustained, leaving it on track to raise borrowing costs in June.